Export Console Quickstart

 2 for this field the export will run each day and include the last 2 days of data.

-Finally you can specify the precise time of your export.
+Finally you specify the end time of your export window.
 Your options depend on your selected frequency:

 - time of the day for